How to Manage Inbound Prospects with Call Tracking

 How to Generate and Track Inbound Leads with Call Tracking

-Since 92% of customer interactions occur over the phone, it’s important to track these leads accurately.
+Since 92% of customer interactions occur over the phone, it’s essential to track these leads accurately.

-A paid search ad, for example, will generate both online and phone leads for your business; however, without call tracking capability, these leads are inaccurately categorized as a generic phone lead.
+A paid search ad, for example, will generate both online and phone leads for your business; however, without call tracking capability, these leads are inaccurately categorized as generic phone leads.